metabase/metabase/docs/users-guide/models.md

 #### 1. Create a schema in your database to store cached models

-To store cached results, Metabase creates a new schema in your data warehouse, and creates new tables in that schema to store the results of the queries that power your models.

-To create the schema in your database, click on the **gear** icon in the upper right and select **Admin settings** > **Databases**, then select the relevant database connection.
+To create the schema in your database, in your Metabase click on the **gear** icon in the upper right and select **Admin settings** > **Databases**, then select the relevant database connection.
 On the right, click on **Turn model caching on**.

 ![Cache models UI](./images/models/cache-model-schema.png)

+If the credentials you've given Metabase to connect to your database are permissive, Metabase should do all the work for you: Metabase will check if the schema exists, or otherwise attempt to create it.

-Click on the info button to view the name of the schema that Metabase (or you) will create to store your cached models.
+If the connection's credentials lack the necessary permissions to create the schema in your database, you'll need to create the schema in the database yourself.
+Click on the info button to view the name of the schema that you'll need to create in your database to store your cached models.
 In the above image, the schema name is "metabase_cache_134ba_7", but your schema name will differ.

-What this means is that, in order for Metabase to cache models in your database, the connection credentials you use to connect Metabase to your data warehouse need to have privileges to either:

-- Create and manage schemas in that database.
-- Manage the specific schema (found in that info tooltip) that Metabase will use to store results.
-This option will require you to 1) create the schema manually in your database using different credentials, then 2) give the account you use to connect to your database privileges to manage that schema.
+Once you've created that schema, ensure that the credentials Metabase uses can manage and write to that schema.
 Make sure that you name the schema exactly as the tooltip in Metabase suggests.

 #### 2. Enable model caching in your Metabase